DBMI/ExcelPostprocessor/README.md

 ---

 `Excel Postprocessor` applies Regular Expressions to an existing Excel workbook, extracting data
-        into a new column.
+        into new columns.
 You must provide an XML configuration file that lists:
 1. Name of the Excel workbook to process
 2. Sheet(s) and column(s) to be processed
-3. Regular Expression to use and the new column to be created.
+3. Regular Expression to use and the new column(s) to be created.

+## Execution
+Run the app with:

+            excel_postprocess.exe --config <name of config file.xml>

+## Configuration
+### Basic
  Here's an example configuration file:

         <workbook>